 About the Vancouver Butterflyway

-The Butterflyway Project is a citizen-led movement growing highways of habitat for bees and butterflies across Canada.
+The Butterflyway Project is a citizen-led movement growing highways and laneways of habitat for wild pollinators like butterflies and bees across Canada.

 Vancouver Butterflyway locations

 Use this interactive map to explore the locations of butterfly-friendly pollinator patches that volunteer Butterflyway Rangers established in Vancouver with the support of local residents, groups, schools, city officials and Foundation staff.